CaiwenXu/My-Tutorial-for-visualization-segmented-airways/README.md

 https://cloud.tencent.com/developer/article/1631058

 ## Steps:
-### 1. Using ITK-SNAP to export the segmented area as the .vtk files.
+### 1. Use ITK-SNAP to export the segmented area as the .vtk files.
 In this example, we have three labels in red, green, and blue.

 ![](demos/im1.png)